JLussiez/youtube-downloader/README.md

 ## Installation

-You can install it with git clone :
+You can download it with git clone :

 ```bash
 https://github.com/JLussiez/youtube-downloader.git